andraugust/andraugust.github.io/classical-mechanics.md

 ### Lecture 6: The Principle of Least Action

-The principle of least action states that of all the trajectories a particle can conceivably take, the one it _does_ take is the one that minimizes the integral
+The principle of least action states that of all the trajectories a particle can conceivably take, the one it _does_ take minimizes the integral

 $$